opf/openproject/docs/user-guide/work-packages/exporting/README.md

 All work packages that are included in the work package table in the currently selected view will be exported, unless a certain export limit has been defined by the instance administrator.
 The limit can be changed in the [work package settings](../../../system-admin-guide/system-settings/general-settings/#general-system-settings) in the system administration.
 Newly created instances have a maximum of 500 work packages set as a limit by default.

 > [!NOTE]
-> PDF export options includes all of the work packages in the selected work package table, regardless of the limit.
+> PDF export options include all of the work packages in the selected work package table, regardless of the limit.
 The possible export limit is relevant for XLS, CSV and Atom export options.

 **Columns**